SumoLogic/sumologic-documentation/docs/integrations/databases/oracle.md

 * If you haven’t defined a cluster in Oracle, enter `default` for `db_cluster`.
 * Enter values for the parameters marked `ENV_TO_BE_CHANGED` in the snippet above:
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf exec Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf exec Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Oracle input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
    * In the input plugins section:
       * **commands** - The [exec](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) plugin executes all the commands in parallel on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).
    * In the tags section `[inputs.exec.tags]`:
-      * `environment` - This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
+      * `environment`.
+This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this Oracle cluster.
+      * `db_cluster`.
+Enter a name to identify this Oracle cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
       :::note